-We are delighted that the winners of the 2015 book prize were announced at a ceremony hosted by HE Mr Khaled Al-Duwaisan at the Kuwaiti Embassy on 22nd October.
+We are delighted that the winners of the 2016 book prize were announced at a ceremony hosted by HE Mr Khaled Al-Duwaisan at the Kuwaiti Embassy in October.

 This year’s winning title is: